Skip to content

 Literacy for Children with Combined Vision and Hearing Loss

-Strategy 2: Use consistent methods to evaluate a how well a student understands what he or she is learning
+Strategy 2: Use consistent methods to evaluate how well a student understands what he or she is learning

 What to Do